tmetsch/graph_stitcher/README.md

 * the resulting graph is stable and none of the existing nodes (entities) are impacted by the requested once.

-Through the pluggable architecture of graph stitcher we can now implement different algorithms on how to determine if a resulting graph is good & stable:
+Through the pluggable architecture of this tool we can now implement different algorithms on how to determine if a resulting graph is good & stable: